 Fiddling around making unnecessary and unasked for music, 'music' and music is a hobby that no one really needs to know about.

-Here are four albums of instrumental stuff available to listen to, or to buy.
+Here are five albums of instrumental stuff available to listen to, or to buy.
 (The cover designs are by English surrealist artist Dolly Dolly.)

 Some of these pieces are intended as imaginary ballets, others are programmatic in different ways.
 Where necessary a text is given.